Keepsake

 Credit Where It's Due

 StoryWorth pioneered the idea of gifting a memoir experience.
-Buy a subscription for someone you love, and they'll receive weekly prompts to capture their stories.
-Simple, thoughtful, and well-executed.
+Buy a subscription to StoryWorth for someone you love, and they’ll receive weekly prompts to capture their life stories.
+Many people have described StoryWorth memoirs as a gift that money can’t normally buy.

-For families who want a no-frills, low-tech approach, StoryWorth's email-based workflow removes the need to learn a new app.
-Reply to an email, and your story is captured.
-It doesn't get simpler than that.
+For families who want a no-frills approach, StoryWorth’s email-based workflow removes the need to learn a new app.
+Storytellers receive one email, reply with their answer, and the story is captured.
+StoryWorth is the original and still the trusted name in family storytelling.
+Photos can be printed alongside each story.

 We should be upfront: we make Keepsake, which competes directly with StoryWorth.
 That means we have a bias, and you should factor that in.
 But we've also done the work.
-We've read hundreds of customer reviews, tested the product ourselves, dug into the pricing, and talked to families who've used both.
-This is the review we'd want to read before spending money.
+We've read hundreds of customer reviews, tested the StoryWorth platform ourselves, dug into the pricing, and talked to families who've used both platforms.
+This is the StoryWorth review we'd want to read before spending money.

 What StoryWorth does well

-• Curated question library with 350+ promptsThoughtfully crafted questions that spark meaningful stories
+• Curated question library with 350+ promptsThoughtfully crafted questions to answer that spark meaningful storyteller’s stories

 • Email-based workflow is dead simpleReply to an email and your story is captured — no app to learn